-The SOS distress signal has been a staple for emergency communication for 110 years, and although communications technology is very different now to the days of Morse Code, the term is still widely used today.
+The SOS distress signal has been a staple for emergency communication for over 100 years, and although communications technology is very different now to the days of Morse Code, the term is still widely used today.

 The SOS distress signal was the work of the British Marconi Society and the German Telefunk, it was established as an International Distress Signal on October 3 1906 and was introduced on July 1, 1908.

 To celebrate this landmark occasion, we take a look at some of the interesting SOS facts from across the last 109 years:

 SOS does not stand for anything

 Contrary to popular belief, SOS does not stand for ‘save our souls’ or ‘save our ship’.
 Nor does it mean ‘send out succour’.
 SOS actually stands for nothing at all.

 SOS was selected purely because it could be very easily transmitted in Morse code during distress · · · – – – · · · (dot-dot-dot, dash-dash-dash, dot-dot-dot).
 Only later did the likes of ‘save our souls’ emerge.

 The SOS signal was first used in 1909